Rel09/Leetcode/python/1464/README.md

 **1464.
 Maximum Product of Two Elements in an Array**

-Given a binary string s and an integer k, return true if every binary code of length k is a substring of s.
-Otherwise, return false.

 Given the array of integers nums, you will choose two different indices i and j of that array.
 Return the maximum value of (nums[i]-1)*(nums[j]-1).

 Example 1:
 ```
 Input: nums = [3,4,5,2]